 As representatives of the people, Chiefs must use everything at their disposal – influence, power, royalties and revenue from land to enhance their lives.
 Where there is no resource, they should be enforcers of the law as well lobbyists for development.

 The difference between chiefs in Kumasi and others is that Kumasi Chiefs are a powerful and an influential group in the city and the region.
 Otumfuo Osei Tutu is the most powerful man in the city and the rest of the Ashanti Region.
 He is so powerful that he can ban funerals for months and every resident will comply.
-No Chief in Ghana has the power and the privilege Otumfuo and his chiefs wield.
+No Chief in Ghana has the power, and the privilege Otumfuo and his chiefs wield.
 Whatever Otumfuo wants, Otumfuo gets.
 When he decided to renegotiate expired leases, he did.
 There was no challenge.
 Everyone paid up.
 Otumfuo and his Chiefs are powerful and rich.
 (Okay there some poor Chiefs).

 It is a great shame that such power, influence and money doesn’t reflect on Kumasi or anywhere else in the Ashanti region.
 The road from the airport to Manhyia shouldn’t be that deplorable.
 The lawlessness and poor planning shouldn’t exist in an area where a chief dictates how people mourn and grieve their dead.

 If the Kumasi Traditional Council can be so outraged by the removal of one man from the board of a project so badly designed and doesn’t reflect the culture of the people, I expect them to be embarrassed and outraged that their beloved city looks like a slum.
-With such power that got this obstinate NDC government to force one of its own to resign, Kumasi shouldn’t be dirty and its residents shouldn’t have to struggle for housing, transportation and clean air.
-Kumasi should look good from all the money from the sale of land and royalties.
-These alone can’t transform Kumasi into a modern city but they can go a long way in changing the city.
+With such power that got this obstinate NDC government to force one of its own to resign, Kumasi shouldn’t be dirty, and its residents shouldn’t have to struggle for housing, transportation and clean air.
+Kumasi should look good with all the money from the sale of land and royalties.
+These alone can’t transform Kumasi into a modern city, but they can go a long way in changing the city.

 Otumfuo Osei Tutu, who I have great respect for and is convinced, approved the agitation to get Kojo Bonsu out has been on the throne for 15 years.
 There is nothing in Kumasi that shows his touch on the affairs of the city save for a statue.
 Chiefs, his subordinates, are still selling lands and pocketing all the money.
 Houses are being constructed without drains or waste management plans.
 The city and surrounding towns are poor, underdeveloped, ugly and impossible to traverse.

 French kings built Paris.
-It was a different time then but they did it.
+It was a different time then, but they did it.
 The thriving countries like Dubai in the Middle East (where the Ghanaian elite vacation) were built by kings and royal families.
 Also done under a different system.
-Ghana runs a different system where central government is responsible for transportation, housing, sanitation, healthcare and security.
+Ghana runs a different system where the central government is responsible for transportation, housing, sanitation, healthcare and security.
 Presently headed by an incompetent team, the state has not been able to transform any city.

 Kumasi is fortunate.
 It has Otumfuo Osei Tutu and his men who always get what they want.
 They have power, influence and money – all the things the city needs to become livable.
 Some of the city’s problems don’t even require money.
 All Otumfuo has to do end gutterless communities is to order his sub-chiefs to clearly demarcate their lands with gutters and pavements.